ibm-cloud-docs/databases-for-etcd/learn-security-compliance.md

 You can request an SOC 2 Type 2 report from the customer portal or contact your sales representative.
 Alternatively, you can open a support ticket with [IBM Cloud support](https://cloud.ibm.com/unifiedsupport/supportcenter){:new_window}

+## ISO 27017, ISO 27018

+{{site.data.keyword.databases-for-etcd}} conforms to the guidelines for information security controls applicable to the provision and use of cloud services defined in [ISO 27017](https://www.iso.org/standard/43757.html) and [ISO 27018](https://www.iso.org/standard/76559.html).

 ## General Data Protection Regulation (GDPR)

 If you have an account with IBM Cloud, your personal data is held by {{site.data.keyword.cloud_notm}}.
 The {{site.data.keyword.IBM_notm}} Data Processing Addendum (Addendum) applies to the processing of client's personal data by {{site.data.keyword.IBM_notm}} on behalf of client in order to provide {{site.data.keyword.IBM_notm}} standard services.